 required to monitor the bucket for Cloud Monitoring integration.
 For more information, see IAM roles for Cloud Storage.

-When accessing the service through the API, the following commands should be run.
-First, create the Service Agent service account.
+When accessing the service through the API, execute the following commands.

 gcloud beta services identity create --service=privateca.googleapis.com --project=PROJECT_ID

 If existing Cloud KMS signing keys are provided:

 gcloud kms keys add-iam-policy-binding 'CRYPTOKEY_NAME' \ --keyring='KEYRING_NAME' \ --location='LOCATION' \ --member='serviceAccount:service-PROJECT_NUMBER@gcp-sa-privateca.iam.gserviceaccount.com' \ --role='roles/cloudkms.signerVerifier'